 Blizzard Safety Tips

-Like other forms of severe weather, the best way to ensure your safety and reduce the risk of injury during a blizzard is preparation.
+Like other forms of severe weather, the best way to stay safe during a blizzard and reduce the risk of injury is preparation.
 Here are some blizzard safety tips that will help you prepare:

 - Seek shelter and stay indoors.
 Blizzards expose you to extreme cold, so staying indoors is your best defense.
-Stoking the fireplace or turning on a heater is important for mitigating the colder temperatures and creating an ideal environment when waiting for a blizzard to pass.
+Stoking the fireplace or turning on a heater to stay warm is important for mitigating the colder temperatures and creating an ideal environment when waiting for a blizzard to pass.
+Make sure you have sufficient heating fuel and emergency heating equipment ahead of time, and fill your gas tank.
+If you must go out, dress appropriately, with multiple layers of warm clothing.

-- Monitor the latest weather forecasts.
+- Monitor the latest weather reports.
 Since blizzards last at least three hours, it is vital to stay updated on the latest weather forecasts.
-You can quickly check weather forecasts using a mobile device or weather radio.
+You can quickly check weather forecasts using a mobile device or weather radio, or the local news.

 - Stock up on non-perishable food items.
 Whether you are stuck in a blizzard on the road or at home waiting for it to pass, you should have some non-perishable food items readily available.
 Blizzards can last for days and the effects for a week or more, so having a stockpile of non-perishables is crucial during prolonged events as grocery stores may not be easily accessible.